mintpepper95/KnowledgeIsPower/Javascript/Classes.md

 Derived constructors don't do this, expects parent constructor to do this.
 So parent constructor has to be called, else `this` won't be created.
 If derived class has no constructor (can happen when parent has parameter less constructor), then parent constructor is called.

+There is no difference between no constructor and empty parameterless constructor.

 ```ts
 class Animal {
     name = 'animal';